tmikeschu/career-development-curriculum/module_one/strengths_reflection_session.md

 ### What is a Strength?
 The StrengthsFinder assessment doesn't measure strengths exactly -- instead, it's examining the presence of certain talents in [34 areas](https://github.com/turingschool/career-development-curriculum/blob/master/files/BriefDescriptionsOfThemes.pdf).
 Strengths are rather the product of building one's talents combined with skills and knowledge.
 Here is the breakdown of this development:

 A **strength** is the ability to consistently produce a positive outcome through near-perfect performance in a specific task.
-Examples:

 A strength is composed of: